bluetoothStrawberry/blackfield/README.md

 nxc smb 10.10.10.192
 ```
 ![](images/smb.png)

+Nice we have a domain controller!

+> We already knew that, but it's always good practice confirming `intel`with little `experiments`like these right?

 | IP Address   | NetBIOS | Domain           | OS                                  |
 | ------------ | ------- | ---------------- | ----------------------------------- |